LukeShortCloud/rootpages/src/linux_commands/permissions.rst

 -  x = Executable.

 .. csv-table::
-   :header: Usage, Explanation, Example
+   :header: Usage, Explanation
-   :widths: 20, 20, 20
+   :widths: 20, 20

-   "a+X", "modify all users permissions to provide X permission (r, w, and/or x)", "" "u+s OR 4XXX", "setuid; files with this permission are executed as the owner; replace ""XXX""", "" "g+s OR 2XXX", "setgid; folders will create files owned to its group; files with this permission are executed as the group; replace ""XXX""", ""
+   "a+X", "modify all users permissions to provide X permission (r, w, and/or x)" "u+s OR 4XXX", "setuid; files with this permission are executed as the owner; replace ""XXX""" "g+s OR 2XXX", "setgid; folders will create files owned to its group; files with this permission are executed as the group; replace ""XXX"""
-   "o+t OR 1XXX", "sticky bit; replace ""XXX""", ""
+   "o+t OR 1XXX", "sticky bit; replace ""XXX"""

 getfacl
 ~~~~~~~